 — Catherine, Mother of Dan, 7 years, new bike rider

-I am a highly motivating perceptual motor instructor.
-About fifteen years ago I started working with children and teens diagnosed with Autism Spectrum Disorder (ASD) and other special needs.
-A family asked me to teach their child to ride a bike and once that was complete I taught him how to swim.
-Since then I have taught over fifty kids to ride their bikes without training wheels and nine of them to swim.
+I am a highly motivating perceptual-motor instructor.
+In 2005, I started working with children and teens diagnosed with Autism Spectrum Disorder (ASD), ADHD, low muscle tone and other special needs.
+Since then I have taught over one hundred kids and teens to ride their bikes without training wheels and over 40 to swim.
 When it was cold outside I came up with activities inside working on hand-eye coordination and gross motor exercises.
 I am now going on my sixteenth year working in homes with families.